MicrosoftDocs/azure-docs/articles/service-fabric/service-fabric-dnsservice.md

 You can use the DNS service to resolve stateless services exposed on well-known, static ports.
 To resolve services exposed on dynamic ports, use the [reverse proxy service](./service-fabric-reverseproxy.md).
 The DNS service supports A and SRV records.
 SRV records include the port exposed by the service endpoints; however, the SRV record information is only reliable if the port is the same across service instances.

 ## Enabling the DNS service
+First you need to make sure that the DNS service is enabled in your cluster.

+- If you are creating a cluster using the Azure portal, make sure that  **Include DNS service** is checked (it is checked by default) on the Cluster Configuration
-First you need to enable the DNS service in your cluster.
-Get the template for the cluster that you want to deploy.
-You can either use the [sample templates](https://github.com/Azure/azure-quickstart-templates/tree/master/service-fabric-secure-cluster-5-node-1-nodetype)  or create a Resource Manager template.
+- If you are creating a cluster using Azure Get the template for the cluster that you want to deploy.
+You can either use the [sample templates](https://github.com/Azure/azure-quickstart-templates/tree/master/service-fabric-secure-cluster-5-node-1-nodetype)  or create a your own Resource Manager template.
 You can enable the DNS service with the following steps:

 1. Check that the `apiversion` is set to `2017-07-01-preview` for the `Microsoft.ServiceFabric/clusters` resource, and if not, update it as shown in the following snippet: